 Many importers may think that Chinese suppliers have 24-hour customer service.
 But they are wrong.
 Many Chinese salesmen will not check emails after work.
 Therefore, it’s better to be aware of the time difference between China and your country.

 I want you to know that many suppliers usually work in high efficiency from 10 am to 4 pm.
-Even though they can still receive updates from you outside this time period, many of them will wait until the next day to reply.
-In other words, it would be best to contact them within this time period if you have something urgent.
+Even if they can still hear from you outside of this time, many of them will wait until the next day to reply.
+In other words, if you have an urgent matter, it’s best to contact them during this time.

 For example, if you are from the Western US, it would be best to contact them from 9 am to 12 pm in your time zone.
 But of course, you can still choose to contact them early in the morning if you’re awake by then.

 19. Not Check the Holiday Schedule in China During Payment Processing.